mzjb/DeepH-pack/README.md

 ## Requirements

-To use the DeepH-pack, following environments and packages are required：
+To use DeepH-pack, following environments and packages are required：

 ### Python
 Prepare the Python 3.9 interpreter.
 Install the following Python packages required: